DeepSpringAI/Salesforce-chatkit/COEP_CORP_FIX.md

 # COEP/CORP Error Fix

-This document explains the changes made to resolve the "COEP/CORP Error: ChatKit iframe blocked from loading sentinel frame" issue.
+This document explains the changes made to resolve the "COEP/CORP Error: ChatKit iframe blocked from loading sentinel frame" issue and the "ChatKit web component is unavailable" error.

-## Problem
+## Problems

-The ChatKit iframe was being blocked due to missing or incorrect Cross-Origin Embedder Policy (COEP) and Cross-Origin Resource Policy (CORP) headers.
+1. The ChatKit iframe was being blocked due to missing or incorrect Cross-Origin Embedder Policy (COEP) and Cross-Origin Resource Policy (CORP) headers.
+2. The ChatKit script was failing to load due to overly restrictive Content Security Policy (CSP) headers.

 ## Solution